timmartin/generic-platformer/docs/_posts/2021-01-16-character-movement.md

 problems that I didn't foresee.
 This time I've deliberately gone for something as simple as possible, and even so I've ended up having to think a little.

-As Bob Ross says, "now, it's time to make make some big decisions".
+As Bob Ross says, "now, it's time to make some big decisions".

 In the case of a platformer, even one that's deliberately setting out to be ultimately generic, there are some big decisions to make straight out of the gate that have a